Revisiting Over-smoothing and Over-squashing Using Ollivier-Ricci Curvature: Analysis Based on Graph Curvature

 \end{proposition}

-The conclusion of Proposition \ref{prop:pos_curved_regular_multilayer_GNN} says that if every edge curvature in a regular graph $G$ is bounded from below by a sufficiently high constant $\delta$ then the difference between neighboring node features in a typical GNN exponentially converges to $0$.
-It is known that if the curvatures of all edges in a graph are positive and bounded away from zero by $\delta > 0$ then the diameter of the graph does not exceed $\lfloor 2/\delta \rfloor$ (see \cite[Corollary 1]{Paeng2012VolumeAD}).
-Hence, the inequality (\ref{eq:multilayerGNNbound}) holds for all $u, v \in V$ with minor constant modifications.
-Clearly, positively curved graphs cause the GNN to suffer from over-smoothing.
+The conclusion of Proposition \ref{prop:pos_curved_regular_multilayer_GNN} says that if every edge curvature in a regular graph $G$ is bounded from below by a sufficiently high constant $\delta$ then the difference between the features of any pair of neighboring nodes, or indeed, any pair of nodes at all, exponentially converges to $0$ in a typical GNN.
+This leads to the over-smoothing issue formulated in Equation (\ref{eq:over-smoothing}) since for appropriate constants $C_1, C_2 > 0$, we have

+In real-world graphs, it is often the case that not all edges in a graph is positively curved.
+Nevertheless, we expect an abundance of edges with overly high curvature will either cause or worsen the over-smoothing issue in GNNs.